Use this in Arrangement Calculator

 Posy

-A compact, rounded arrangement, usually in a small container or arranged for placing directly on a grave.
-Available in various sizes from 10" to 16".
+A compact, rounded arrangement, usually in a small container or made up for placing directly on a grave.
+Sizes run from 10" to 16".

 UK price range: £50-125